GregBaugues/devrel.ai/docs/index.md

 The devrel playbook from 2014 doesn't work anymore.

-AI is changing how developers write code, which will have a profound impact on how  devtool companies reach and serve developers.
+AI is changing how developers write code, which has a profound impact on how devtool companies reach and serve developers.

-Since I left Twilio in 2023, I've been building a bunch with AI, and advising AI companies on devrel.
-This is an attempt to document what effective devrel might look like in the age of AI.
-I don't pretend to have all the answers, but I have lots of questions and some smart friends.
+Since I left Twilio in 2023, I've been building a bunch with AI and advising AI companies on devrel.
+This is an attempt to document what effective devrel looks like in the age of AI.

+I don't have all the answers, but I have lots of questions and some smart friends.

 # Developer Relations in the Age of AI